Quick Navigation

 Common Reasons Why Someone Might Leave the Scene of an Accident

 There are a variety of reasons why a motorist would flee the scene of an accident.
-The following is a list of the most prevalent reasons for hit and runs.
+The following is a list of the most prevalent reasons for hit-and-run accidents.

 What are the Penalties for Leaving the Scene of an Accident?